zerog-aero/YoloMask/README.md

 So what does this actually mean?

--  `0`: This is the object-id defined in "TODO".
+-  `0`: This is the object-id.
 In our case this would be for example 0 for "person_without_mask" and 1 for "person_with_mask"
 -  `0.2232 0.4654`: This is the center point of the bounding box relative to height and width of the image.
                    For example: The point (0.4 0.6) is located at 40% of the image width and 60% of the image height.
 -  `0.1213 0.2054`: Size if the bounding box, 0.1213 is the width and 0.2054 is the height.
 Both again are relative to the real image size.